beaulebens/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==

+= 1.7 =
+* Enhancement: Added Pinterest Service definition.
+* Enhancement: Added Nest Service definition.
+* Enhancement: New filter for modifying credentials before saving (`keyring_{service}_basic_ui_save_credentials`).
+* Enhancement: Update all services so that token-meta filters use a dynamic service name, making it much easier to extend existing services.
+Props @jjj.
+* Bugfix: Use `sentence` parameter when searching for existing tokens, to avoid WordPress doing weird word-splitting.
+Props @dashaluna.
+* Bugfix: Correct URL for Instagram to load profile details (required for a working connection).
+Props @dashaluna.
+* Bugfix: Correct the URL for creating a Twitter app.
+Props @jjj.
+* Bugfix: Handle avatar URLs better within the admin UI.
+Props @jjj.
+* Bugfix: Correct URL for registering Eventbrite apps.

 = 1.6.2 =
 * Enhancement: New Fitbit service definition
 * Enhancement: New 500px service definition, props https://github.com/petermolnar